mgrovic/jour329w_fall2025/assignments/cns_collections.md

     # Define your schema prompt based on your beat - CUSTOMIZE THIS!
     schema_prompt = """
     {
+    - Do NOT include "Chesapeake Bay" in the metadata_geographic_focus column.
       "people": ["Person Name 1", "Person Name 2"], "geographic_focus": "Baltimore City",
       "key_institutions": ["Maryland General Assembly", "Department of Environment"],